mdheller/cloud-provision-example/README.md

-## provision-example
+## Provision and automate cloud hosts in Go

-Provision a cloud host and optionally install some packages using [user-data/cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html).
+This is an example CLI that shows how to use the [provision](https://github.com/inlets/inletsctl/tree/master/pkg/provision) package by inlets to create and automate a cloud host, optionally installing some packages using [user-data/cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html).

 What's this for?
 This is an example of how to use the provision package as used in [inletsctl](https://github.com/inlets/inletsctl) and the [inlets-operator](https://github.com/inlets/inlets-operator).